buildthenmarket/Health-and-Fitness/Biomedical Science/Hunger.md

 # Hunger hormone

+## Appetite Suppressants

+- Stay Busy: Engage in activities to distract yourself from hunger signals
+- Nutrient-Dense Foods
+- Cold Exposure: Brief exposure to cold can stimulate autophagy.

+glucomannan

+---

 - hunger 48hrs
 - it affects your sleep/wake cycle, reward-seeking behavior, taste sensation, and carbohydrate metabolism
 - people with obesity may have an overly active ghrelin receptor, known as GHS-R, which leads to increased calorie intake